Oh, The Joy And Pain Of Your Period After Pregnancy…

-But it’s a whole world of pain, PMT and all the mood swings.
+But your period after pregnancy is a whole world of pain, PMT and all the mood swings.

 It’s one of the long list of weird things that happen to your body after pregnancy that no-one tells you about – from the night sweats that glue you to your sheets to the hormonal blues that leave you glummer than when your lovely thick pregnancy mane falls out.

 Initially, your period always seems to turn up when you’re least expecting it after having a baby – there’s no fixed rule.
 It always seems to turn up either really early, when you’re in midst of the postpartum throes for some poor mums, or later on when you’re in sleep-deprivation hell.
 And it’s usually at the least convenient time to have a surprise visit from the painters and decorators.
 Doesn’t it take long enough to leave the house with small children without an emergency shop dash for tampons, wine and cake?

 And then I got my period back and was spun into a hormonal hurricane of mood swings and bodily confusing stuff every month.